 Unlike all the Asian and African nations, Ramadan in Finland and other European countries is delayed by a day.

-We all know that Ramadan starts with the new moon, which is very likely to be Monday, April 12.
-Ramadan 2021 In Finland is going to be on Tuesday, April 13, in the evening.
+We all know that Ramadan starts with the new moon, which is very likely to be Friday, April 1.
+Ramadan 2022 In Finland is going to be on Friday, April 1.

 First of all, I highly recommend you to visit Hala Trip’s Ramadan microsite to learn everything about Ramadan.